Esri/maritime-charting-sample-scripts/S57 To GIS/README.md

 Note: The cells in the input directory can be in either the US or International exchange set format, or they can simply be contained under the Input Directory in no particular structure.
 6. For the **Target Workspace**, browse to the location of the geodatabase you want to import into.
+Note: The geodatabase needs to contain the correct schema to receive the data.
+Download the file **S57_GIS.zip** from this repository, and unzip it.
+It contains the schema required and can be used as the **Target Workspace**.
 7. For **Map Document**, choose a template map document for visualizing the output.
 8. Click OK
 The cells are imported, the data is symbolized, and the map document is resourced and zoomed